ngnrsaa/qflex/docs/input_formats.md

 {cut}: the string "cut".
 {patch_name}: any text string representing a tensor-contraction patch; e.g. "pB".
 {index}: any integer value, i.e. \[0-9\]+
-{values}: a comma-separated list of integer values in parentheses.
+{values}: a comma-separated list (no spaces) of integer values in parentheses.
 Can be empty.
 ```

 ## Grid files